 Whether you’re a member of the car rental company’s loyalty program or you walked up to the rental counter, when you drove away in a vehicle you entered into a contract with the car rental company.

 In exchange for a comparatively small amount of money, the rental company provides you with the use of a very expensive asset.
-In fact, rental car company statements consistently show less than $40 in revenue per vehicle per day.
 When you depart with a rental car, you’ve accepted all liability for an asset that might cost $30,000 or more to replace.

 For the rental car company, the rental agreement is about revenue certainty.
 Consequently, the agency wants to hold you to the contract.
-If you break the terms of the contract by returning the car early or late, you can expect that the company will want to make some change to the contract.
+If you break the terms of the contract by returning the car early or late, you can expect that the company may change the overall price of your reservation.

-If your car rental is cut short or extended, the base rate for the vehicle may change.
+If you cut short your car rental, you may think the base rate for the vehicle may change.
 Understand that your rental car has a price guarantee as reserved.
 If you reserve a vehicle for a 24-hour period, the rate is valid for that 24-hour period.
 Change the pick up or return time, and you may inadvertently create a situation where the base price changes.